 HTTP Request Probe

-HTTP request probe is suitable for a container that provides HTTP/HTTPS services, where the cluster periodically initiates a HTTP/HTTPS GET request to the container.
-If the return code in the HTTP/HTTPS response is in the range of 200 - 399, the probe succeeds; otherwise, it fails.
-To use HTTP request probe, you must specify the port that the container listens to and the HTTP/HTTPS request path.
+HTTP request probe is well suited for a container that provides HTTP/HTTPS services, where the cluster periodically initiates a HTTP/HTTPS GET request to the container.
+If the return code in the HTTP/HTTPS response is in the range of 200399, the probe succeeds; otherwise, it fails.

 For example, for a container that provides HTTP services with a service port of 80 and HTTP check path of

 /health-check , the cluster will periodically initiate a

 Is a powerful check method.
 After the user specify an executable command within the container, the cluster periodically executes the command in the container.
 If the result is 0, the check succeeds.
 Otherwise, the check fails.

 You can replace both TCP port probe And HTTP request probe By performing a run command check: